Proteobench/ProteoBench/docs/available-modules/4-DIA-Quantification.md

 #### Troubleshooting:

-Since the Thermo DIA data .raw files were acquired using a staggered window approach it is highly recommended to convert and demultiplex the .RAW files first into .mzMLs using MSConvert.
+Since the Thermo DIA data .raw files were acquired using a staggered window approach it is highly recommended to convert and demultiplex the .RAW files first into .mzML using MSConvert.
-Detailed instructions for this process can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows)
+Detailed instructions for this process can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows).

-The field "Proteins" in **the "evidence.txt" table should report proteins in the format "sp|O75822|EIF3J_HUMAN" (and separated with ";" in the case of protein groups)**.
-In the recent versions of MaxQuant, the default settings work perfectly .
-Some older versions of MaxQuant do not provide the option to change fasta header parsing.
-These are not compatible with ProteoBench.

-### Sage

-1. Convert .raw files into .mzML using MSConvert or ThermoRawFileParser **(do not change the file names)**
-2. Run sage using a .json file
-3. Upload "lfq.tsv" in order for Proteobench to calculate the ion ratios, combined with the search parameter file "results.json".

 ### Custom format